markjchin123/hoddatasci-master-f2023/README.md

 The other text is Nate Silver’s *Signal and the Noise*.

-Silver,N. (2012). *The signal and the noise: Why so many predictions fail-but some don’t*.
+Silver, N. (2012). *The signal and the noise: Why so many predictions fail-but some don’t*.
 New York: Penguin.

 [Amazon](https://www.amazon.com/Signal-Noise-Many-Predictions-Fail-but/dp/0143125087)